DO YOU KNOW YOURSELF?

 As mammals we share having modified sweat glands into milk-producing glands, for feeding the offspring; the presence of fur or hair; specialised teeth and the neocortex region in the brain, among other characteristics.

-As primates we share the enhanced sense of vision; fingernails and hands capable of grasping as an example.
+As primates we share the enhanced sense of vision; fingernails and hands capable of grasping et cetera et cetera.

-Bipedalism created a domino effect that would drastically changed the future of our species, and without hesitation, we can also attest that changed the face of planet earth forever
+Bipedalism created a domino effect that would drastically change the anatomy and the behaviour of our species, and eventually would transform the face of planet earth.

 As great apes we share having a larger brain; opposable thumb and lacking external tail.